Narrow Pavlo

 3/30/2026

 I use these often to either add a bit of height to my deadlifts or to add deficits.
-Additionally, they're great for whatever strongman stuff I'm doing when I don't want to bring concrete or my equipment.
+Additionally, they're great for whatever strongman stuff I'm doing when I don't want to ruin concrete or my equipment.
 When first starting my gym, I also used this to deadlift because I didn't have any other mats at that point.
 They have held up very well for over 6 years.

 Performance